 Is planting a tree for Dag Hammarskjöld seeding a vote for West Papua at the United Nations?

 Many UN member-states now recognise that their failure to uphold West Papuans right to self-determination in November 1961 enabled the brutal subjugation of an indigenous people by a foreign state that has never recognised the principle of self-determination (despite being a UN member since 1950).
-They also recognise that despite Indonesia’s more recent claims of ‘being a democracy’ and ‘developing West Papua’, its policies and practices have, in fact, little changed since 1962.
+They also recognise that despite Indonesia’s claims of ‘being a democracy’ and of ‘developing West Papua’, its policies and practices have, in fact, little changed since 1962.
 West Papuans in 1962, at the beginning of the Indonesian occupation, constituted 99% of the population.
 In 2010 they were 30%, and in 2030 they are projected to be just 15%.